-When the chicken breast pieces are cooked to perfection, with a slightly crispy exterior, they'll be impossible to resist.
-Add that to the spicy jalapeño dip, and you've got an appetizer that just might steal the focus of the whole meal.
+When these chicken breast pieces are cooked to perfection, with a slightly crispy exterior, they'll be impossible to resist.
+Add that to the spicy jalapeño dip, and you've got an appetizer that just might steal the show from the rest of the meal.

 Get our recipe for Garam Masala Chicken Skewers with Fire-Roasted Jalapeño Dip.